Proofreading & Proof-editing

 Please note that I do not offer the following services:

-- developmental or substantive editing involving any writing or rewriting of your work
+- developmental or substantive editing involving any restructuring or writing/rewriting of your work

 - checking of legal permissions (for quoting of copyrighted material etc)

 - designing page layout

 These services should be carried out by qualified professional editors, copy-editors and indexers.